woctezuma/steam-stylegan2-ada/README.md

 # Steam StyleGAN2-ADA

-The goal of this [Google Colab][colab-website] notebook is to capture the distribution of Steam banners and sample with a StyleGAN2-ADA.
+The goal of this [Colab][colab-website] notebook is to capture the distribution of Steam banners and sample with a StyleGAN2-ADA.

 ## Usage